Development in Pregnancy

 Your baby is learning about feelings.
 They are learning to recognise who makes them feel safe and secure and who makes them feel worried or scared.

-Your baby begins to be able to hear the sounds in the womb like your heart beating and rumbling tummy at about 18 weeks into pregnancy.
-From then they will begin to pick out familiar sounds from outside the womb – starting with their Mum’s voice and then other familiar adults like partners and brothers and sisters.
+At about 18 weeks into pregnancy your baby begins to be able to hear the sounds in the womb like your heart beating and rumbling tummy.
+From then they will begin to pick out familiar sounds from outside the womb – starting with their mum’s voice and then other familiar adults such as; another parent, partners, brothers or sisters.
 They have a lot of ’sound proofing’ and can hear things at about half the volume we are hearing at.

 Give your baby lots of opportunity to hear loved ones voices by talking, reading and singing to them.
 It is a good way to help them develop their new skills and get ready to meet you all.